Dauitbay/PythonLabTask/README.md

 ## Authors and acknowledgment
 I am very gratiful to [https://gitlab.com/alexey.bogushevich] and [https://gitlab.com/MaksimShelehItechArt] (Ventionteams developers)  for giving me task to learn more  and helping to finish it by correcting me when needed.
-Also Taxir's advices also helped me durin developin stage.
+Also Taxir's advices also helped me during developing stage.

 Also PythonTodays lessons were helpful: https://www.youtube.com/@PythonToday